 We are delighted and priviliged to be able - once again - to offer a number of prizes for meritorious work presented at the Symposium.
-Thanks to the support of the Worshipful Company of Barber Surgeons, we now offer the Thomas Vicary Prize for the best research presentation of the meeting, as well as the Josiah Rampley prize for the best case report of the meeting.
+Thanks to the support of the Worshipful Company of Barbers, we now offer the Thomas Vicary Prize for the best research presentation of the meeting, as well as the Josiah Rampley prize for the best case report of the meeting.
 Full details of these prizes, past recipients and background on the history and role of the Worshipful Company of Barber Surgeons can be found below.

 We are pleased to once again offer a further prize for the Best Poster.